salvatorecorvaglia/accessio/CONTRIBUTING.md

 ### Suggesting Enhancements 💡

-We are always looking for ways to improve `Accessio`.
+We are always looking for ways to improve Accessio.
 If you have an idea for a new feature or an improvement to an existing one:

 - Check if it's already been suggested in the [issues](https://github.com/salvatorecorvaglia/accessio/issues).
 - Open a new issue with the "enhancement" label.